 I’ve been researching car-buying websites for a while now, and I’ve used data from KPMG, Kelley Blue Book, TrueCar and more to determine when you’ll get the best price on a new or used car.

-In this article, I’ll look at a few of the best times to buy a car through the year.
+In this article, I’ll look at a few of the best times to buy a car throughout the year.
 I’ll include the best day of the week, the best time of the month and the best holidays.

 When Is the Best Time To Buy a Car?

 If you’re looking to replace your car, timing can play a big factor in when you’ll get the best deal.
 In normal years, you’ll likely be able to get a lower price earlier in the week, later in the month or at the end of the year.
 Unfortunately, the car-buying market in 2023 is still being impacted by the COVID-19 pandemic that began in 2020.

 Because of the pandemic, vehicle production has been affected worldwide.
 The pandemic caused factory closures, limited staffing and a shortage of semiconductor chips that are necessary in modern vehicles.
-According to a recent publication from KPMG, U.S. dealer inventories had fallen to historic lows by July 2021 and new-car transaction prices had soared past MSRPs.
+This caused U.S. dealer inventories to fall to historic lows throughout 2021 while new car transaction prices soared past MSRPs.